open-orchestra/open-orchestra/app/Resources/doc/dev/draft/OpenOrchestraDownload.md

     curl -sS https://getcomposer.org/installer | php

-If you don't have curl installed, you can also download with php:
+If you don't have curl installed, you can also download it with php:

     php -r "readfile('https://getcomposer.org/installer');" | php